 Information About the AllStar Node

-The node transceiver is an Alinco DR-135 running 5 watts driving a Mirage B-34G amplifier producing 40 watts output.
-There are external cooling fans on both the DR-135 and the B-34G amplifier.
+The node transceiver is an Alinco DR-135 running 10 watts.
+There is an external cooling fan on the DR-135.

 The node is located in northeast San Antonio, inside Loop 410.
-The antenna is a 6.5db gain vertical, up 33 feet at the base.
+The antenna is a 5db gain vertical, up 28 feet at the base.